Epic, Xbox contributing Fortnite proceeds to humanitarian relief in Ukraine

-In the continuing trend of charity from game companies aimed at Ukraine, Epic has weighed in, and will donate proceeds from Fortnite from March 20th to April 3rd, 2022, to humanitarian relief helping people affected by Russian invasion of Ukraine.
+In the continuing trend of charity from game companies aimed at Ukraine, Epic Games has weighed in, and will donate proceeds from Fortnite from March 20th to April 3rd, 2022, to humanitarian relief helping people affected by Russian invasion of Ukraine.
+With Chapter 3, Season 2 launching today, that's likely to be a pretty big stack of cash as players pick up the new battle pass.

 pic.twitter.com/BADuu3pwCFMarch 20, 2022